cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes paused, studying each face.
 "But only one person knew its true contents.
 Only one understood why Edward Blackwood had to die."

+The tension in the drawing room of Blackwood Manor was thick.
+Holmes stood near the fireplace, his gaze unreadable, as the gathered faces watched him expectantly.
+Hawthorne’s patience was fraying.

+“You have spoken in circles, Holmes,” Hawthorne scoffed.

+Holmes exhaled, shaking his head.
+“Curious,” he murmured.
+“A man confident in his innocence would hardly be so eager to declare my failure.”
+He turned, pacing slowly.
+“We have here a tale of resentment and deception.
+Lieutenant Cartwright, burdened by past indiscretions.
+William Blackwood, driven by inheritance and jealousy.
+And you, Colonel, with the most to lose.”

+Hawthorne leaned back, arms crossed.
+“And yet, Holmes, you have no proof.”

+He strode to the wall, where an unassuming wooden chest sat.
+William’s breath hitched.
+Katherine stiffened.
+Hawthorne’s smirk faltered.

+Holmes withdrew a small brass key and, with deliberate slowness, unlocked the chest.
+The lid creaked open.
+Inside, stacks of military records, sealed letters, and official dispatches lay in pristine condition.
+Holmes lifted a bundle of documents.

+“Captain Blackwood’s private records,” he announced.
+“Documenting corruption, forged ledgers, and—most damning of all—classified intelligence leaked under your direct orders, Colonel Hawthorne.”

+The air thickened.
+Cartwright turned pale.
+William’s fingers twitched at his sides.

+Hawthorne’s sneer returned, sharper now, his voice low.
+“You meddle in things beyond your understanding, Holmes.
+Do you think this ends with me?”

+Holmes tapped the papers lightly.
+“No, Colonel.
+I rather think this is only the beginning.”

+From the adjoining hall, Inspector Lestrade and two officers stepped forward.

+“Colonel Reginald Hawthorne,” Lestrade announced, unfolding an arrest warrant, “you are under arrest for treason”

+Hawthorne’s eyes flickered with something close to fear, but he squared his shoulders.
+As the officers restrained him, Holmes closed the chest with a quiet click.

+“Well, Watson,” he said lightly, turning toward me.
+“I do believe we have, at last, gotten rather close to the case.”

 "Baseless accusations," Hawthorne cut in, his composure slipping.

 "The chest," Holmes continued, gesturing to the corner where it now sat, "contains more than family secrets.
 Edward documented everything: military secrets sold to foreign powers, defense plans compromised, a network of betrayal reaching the highest offices."